-17. Recent accounting developments
+16. Recent accounting developments

 There are a number of new and revised standards in issue that are not yet effective and that the Group has no plans to early adopt.
 These include the following standards that could be applicable to the business of the Group and that may have an impact on future financial statements.
-Except for preliminary assessments in respect of IFRS 9, the impact of initial application of the following standards has not been assessed as at the date of authorisation of the annual financial statements.
+Except for preliminary and ongoing assessments in respect of IFRS 9, the impact of initial application of the following standards and interpretations has not been assessed as at the date of authorisation of the annual financial statements:

-Standard Effective date IFRS 5 IFRS 7 IAS 19 Amendments resulting from September 2014 annual improvements to IFRSs Annual periods beginning on or after 1 January 2016 IAS 34 IFRS 7 Financial instruments: additional hedge accounting disclosures Annual periods beginning on or after 1 January 2018 IFRS 9 Financial instruments Annual periods beginning on or after 1 January 2018 IFRS 10 Consolidated financial statements: Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture Deferred indefinitely IFRS 10 Consolidated financial statements: Amendments regarding the application of the consolidation exception Annual periods beginning on or after 1 January 2016 IFRS 11 Joint arrangements: Amendments regarding the accounting for acquisitions of an interest in a joint operation Annual periods beginning on or after 1 January 2016 IFRS 12 Disclosure of interests in other entities: Amendments regarding the application of the consolidation exception Annual periods beginning on or after 1 January 2016 IFRS 14 Regulatory deferral accounts Annual periods beginning on or after 1 January 2016 IFRS 15 Revenue from contracts with customers Annual periods beginning on or after 1 January 2018 IFRS16 Leases Annual periods beginning on or after 1 January 2019 IAS 1 Presentation of financial statements: Amendments resulting from the disclosure initiative Annual periods beginning on or after 1 January 2016 IAS 16 Property, plant and equipment: Amendments regarding the clarification of acceptable methods of depreciation and amortisation; and amendments bringing bearer plants into the scope of IAS 16 Annual periods beginning on or after 1 January 2016 IAS 27 Separate financial statements: Amendments reinstating the equity method as an accounting option for investments in subsidiaries, joint ventures and associates in an entity's separate financial statements Annual periods beginning on or after 1 January 2016

-Standard Effective date IAS 28 Investments in associates and joint ventures: Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture Deferred indefinitely IAS 28 Investments in associates and joint ventures: Amendments regarding the application of the consolidation exception Annual periods beginning on or after 1 January 2016 IAS 38 Intangible assets: Amendments regarding the clarification of acceptable methods of depreciation and amortisation Annual periods beginning on or after 1 January 2016 IAS 41 Agriculture: Amendments bringing bearer plants into the scope of IAS 16 Annual periods beginning on or after 1 January 2016 at 31 December 2015
+Standard Effective date IFRS 1 IFRS 12 IAS 28 Amendments resulting from annual improvements 2014 - 2016 cycle Annual periods beginning on or after 1 January 2017 and 2018 IFRS 2 Share-based payment: Amendments to clarify the classification and measurement of share-based payment transactions Annual periods beginning on or after 1 January 2018 IFRS 4 Insurance contracts: Amendments regarding the interaction of IFRS 4 and IFRS 9 Annual periods beginning on or after 1 January 2018 IFRS 7 Financial instruments: Additional hedge accounting disclosures Annual periods beginning on or after 1 January 2018 IFRS 9 Financial instruments Annual periods beginning on or after 1 January 2018 IFRS 10 Consolidated financial statements: Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture Deferred indefinitely IFRS 15 Revenue from contracts with customers Annual periods beginning on or after 1 January 2018 IFRS 16 Leases Annual periods beginning on or after 1 January 2019 IAS 7 Statement of cash flows: Amendments as a result of the disclosures initiative Annual periods beginning on or after 1 January 2017 IAS 12 Income taxes: Amendments regarding the recognition of deferred tax assets for unrealised assets Annual periods beginning on or after 1 January 2017 IAS 28 Investments in associates and joint ventures: Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture Deferred indefinitely IAS 40 Investment property: Amendments to clarify transfers of property to, or from, investment property Annual periods beginning on or after 1 January 2018 IFRIC 22 Foreign currency transactions and advance consideration Annual periods beginning on or after 1 January 2018 at 31 December 2016

-STATEMENTS OF FINANCIAL POSITION